Mark Trevorrow: Career

 Back in Australia, the first Bob Downe album, Greatest Hits, was released in Australia in 1996, with 1997's Jazzy! nominated for a Best Comedy Album ARIA music award.
 1998 saw the Australian publication of his first book, All Bob Downe!
 (Penguin) and he hosted the Sydney Gay and Lesbian Mardi Gras Parade broadcast for Network Ten.
 In 1999 and 2000, Bob Downe again hosted the Mardi Gras Parade, a consistent ratings winner for Network Ten, and also won the Cabaret Artiste of the Year at the Green Room Awards in Melbourne.
 He released his third album, Huge Hits, in 2001.
 His comedy/chat series, The Bob Downe Show (Foxtel/TV1), went to air in December 2000.
 Bob Downe's last three national theatre tours, Million Sellers (1999), Whiter!
 Brighter!
 (2000) and Cold August Night (2002) were sellouts everywhere, including the Sydney Opera House and the State Theatre.

 In 2001, Trevorrow made his first appearance as himself rather than his alter ego, opening a new show at the Black Cat cabaret in Melbourne.
 The show also appeared at the Sydney Opera House Studio in 2003, followed by a studio album It's About Time in 2004 (ABC Music/Universal).
 Trevorrow has appeared on the Australian series of Good News Week, often joining with host Paul McDermott in a sing-along of an Australian song at the end of the episode.
 He has collaborated several times with the Doug Anthony All Stars (which included McDermott), appearing in their TV series, DAAS Kapital, and their film The Edinburgh Years.
 He has also featured in episodes of the sitcom Kath & Kim, as well as hosting the series The Way We Were, and has appeared in the animated Australian/Canadian sitcom, Quads! as the voice of Spalding (SBS 2002).
 Trevorrow is a regular fill-in presenter on the "Evening Show" on 702 ABC Sydney.
 He has also been a contestant on the special Australia's Brainiest Comedian.

+Later career (2024–present)

+In 2024 and 2025, Trevorrow toured nationally with Old Friends Sing Sondheim, a cabaret production celebrating the music of Stephen Sondheim, alongside Australian performer Rupert Noffs and musical director Bev Kennedy.
+The tour included performances at major venues across Australia and was noted in national LGBTQ+ and arts publications.

+Beginning in 2025, Trevorrow co-presented Old Friends Sing Sundays, a live cabaret residency at Ginger's at The Oxford Hotel in Taylor Square, Sydney, with Noffs and Kennedy.
+The residency featured a revue of musical theatre standards performed with a live band, and was reviewed in Limelight, which described the show's blend of musicality and performance artistry.

+In 2025, Trevorrow also presented Choose Bob – 40 Ridiculous Years, a stage show marking four decades of his Bob Downe character.
+The production played to audiences at Adelaide's Thebarton Theatre and other Australian venues, with coverage in theatre reviews noting its mix of comedy and classic pop repertoire.